-Easing chronic back pain
+Easing chronic back pain with video games

 VR studies conducted in Canada and San Diego have reported similar results for people suffering from chronic pain due to arthritis, autoimmune diseases that attack the nervous system and back conditions like herniated discs and degenerative disc disease.

 According to Quartz, virtual reality might be “triggering the release of pain-relieving endorphins, for example, which ease symptoms even after the headset is removed.”
 The idea that chronic pain can be influenced and eased gives chronic sufferers hope.